Key Stage One Curriculum

 Key Stage 1 covers Y1 (5-6yrs) and Y2 (6-7yrs) and the school’s curriculum includes RE, Personal, Social, Health Education, Philosophy for Children (P4C) and all National Curriculum subjects: English, Mathematics, Science, Computing , History, Geography, Music, Design and Technology, Art and PE.

-English and Maths are taught every day in a literacy and numeracy session.
+English and Maths are taught in some form every day.
 Other subjects are taught weekly or are organised into topic units.
 The curriculum is organised across the year to link subjects wherever possible.

 Parents/carers can find out more about the topics covered each term by downloading topic guides from the 'Classes' section of this website.

 Our English curriculum aims to ensure all pupils become proficient in reading and writing as well as speaking and listening.
 We aim to inspire our pupils with enthusiasm, enjoyment and the will to express themselves effectively both orally and on paper.
-English work is applied across the curriculum and it is imperative that all pupils develop this language and can express themselves in all situations.
-English learning includes speaking, listening skills, reading, grammar and a variety of written English.
+English work is applied across the curriculum and it is imperative that all pupils develop their language skills to be able to express themselves in all situations.
+English learning includes speaking, listening skills, reading, grammar, spelling, punctuation within a variety of genres of written English.

 Speaking and Listening